AI Blog (2023)

 Compare the RNN Book Preface.

-Google / IBM / Microsoft used LSTM RNNs to improve large vocabulary speech recognition, machine translation, language identification / prosody contour prediction / text-to-speech synthesis.
+used LSTM RNNs to improve large vocabulary speech recognition, machine translation, language identification / time series prediction / text-to-speech synthesis, etc.

 Deep Learning & Computer Vision with